frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

     dtype: object

 __Return Value__
-It returns a new DataFrame object with dtype converted as specified.
+It returns a new DataFrame instance with dtype converted as specified.

 ### 4. between(left, right, inclusive = "both")